sinan4yildiz/zexacore/README.md

 ## What is Zexacore?
-Zexacore is a headless content management system developed for building corporate websites.
+Zexacore is a content management system developed for building corporate websites.

 ## Demo
 Although it is still under development, you can see the admin panel using the following details.